Municipal Borough of Aylesbury: Premises

 In its early years, the Aylesbury Local Board met at an office on Walton Street.
 Sometime between 1867 and 1880 the local board moved its offices to 1 Rickford's Hill, and by 1890 was also using 2 Rickford's Hill as a secondary office.

 When the urban district council was established to replace the local board in 1894 it initially continued to use the Rickford's Hill offices, but held its meetings at County Hall.
 In 1900 the council leased the corn exchange on Market Square, and moved its offices there.
 The following year the council bought the building.
 At a meeting on 4 March 1901 the council voted to change the name of the building from Corn Exchange to Aylesbury Town Hall.

 The council remained based at Town Hall until 1968, when it moved to 4 Great Western Street, being part of the newly built Friars Square shopping centre on the western side of Market Square.
 The council would remain based there until its abolition in 1974.

 Abolition

 Aylesbury Borough Council was abolished under the Local Government Act 1972, merging with neighbouring districts to become Aylesbury Vale district on 1 April 1974.
-No successor parish was established for the town, and so it became an unparished area, directly administered by Aylesbury Vale District Council.
-A civil parish of Aylesbury was re-established in 2001, with its council taking the name Aylesbury Town Council.
+No successor parish was established for the town and it was therefore directly administered by Aylesbury Vale District Council.
+The civil parish of Aylesbury was re-established in 2001, with its council taking the name "Aylesbury Town Council".